ssebs/ssebs-www/content/blog/guac-and-load-update-1.md

 - Being able to save the game would also be nice.

 ### Art
-Right now, the game is very "programmer art" — it works, but it’s not pretty.
+Right now, the game is very "programmer art" — it works, but it's not pretty.
 The next big step is **art assets**, so everything looks more like an actual restaurant and less like a debug playground.

 Aside from replacing all the 3D models, I need to refine:
 - UI elements for order management.